boytchev/demoduler/README.md

 The conversion is done by plain text transformation without any sophisticated source code analysis.
 There is no guarantee that the converted files work well.

-We would be glad for any constructive or informative feedback, especially whether the converted files worked in your situation.